VA Disability Glossary – Key Terms Every Veteran Should Know

 -

 The Benefits Delivery at Discharge (BDD) Program allows service members to file a VA disability claim before leaving active duty so they can receive VA benefits more quickly after separation.
 The program allows service members to apply for VA disability compensation benefits between 180 to 90 days prior to separation.
-This timeframe allows VA to review Service Treatment Records (STRs), schedule needed exams and evaluate the claim before separation.
+This timeframe allows VA to review Service Treatment Records (STRs), schedule necessary exams, and evaluate the claim before separation.

 BDD is designed to reduce the gap between military service and the start of VA compensation, helping veterans transition more smoothly into civilian life.